Serkan-Dursun/Sales-Analysis/scripts/SQL_Creating_Database_and_Tables.md

 - During the initial import from Excel, the SQL Server Import Wizard created tables without the `$` suffix, but the data was incomplete (many `NULL` values).
 On a second import, the wizard created new tables with the `$` suffix (e.g., `customers$`), which contained the correct data.
 Data was then migrated and cleaned from these `$` tables into the final tables (without `$`), which were created with the correct schema, primary keys, and foreign keys.
 After validation, the `$` tables were dropped.

-For a detailed, step-by-step ETL workflow, see [here](https://github.com/Serkan-Dursun/SerkanDursun-Portfolio/blob/76f409f865216cc7e12a0de1246648a2cd38ba71/notebooks/ETL_Processes.md).
-_Tip: Right-click and choose “Open link in new tab” to keep your place in this document._

 ---
+## 8. Useful Links
+- For a detailed, step-by-step ETL workflow, see [here](https://github.com/Serkan-Dursun/SerkanDursun-Portfolio/blob/76f409f865216cc7e12a0de1246648a2cd38ba71/notebooks/ETL_Processes.md).
+- For the Python code used to generate the Excel dummy data, see [here](https://github.com/Serkan-Dursun/SerkanDursun-Portfolio/blob/main/notebooks/Python_Code_to_create_Excel_Dummy_Data.md).
+- To view the database schema diagram, click [here](https://github.com/Serkan-Dursun/SerkanDursun-Portfolio/blob/main/images/SQL_Sales_Analysis_db_Diagram.jpg).
+-  _Tip: Right-click and choose “Open link in new tab” to keep your place in this document._